-This section displays the status of all channels and alarms - textually and graphically.
+This section displays the status of all channels, relays, and alarms - textually and graphically.

-The pages "Channels" and "Alarms" are automatically refreshed on an interval of 0 to 253 seconds.
+The pages "Data" and "Alarms" are refreshed automatically on at interval of 0 to 253 seconds.
 Zero means no automatic refresh.
 This parameter is set in section "Setup-System- Refresh of channels and alarms pages".
 By default, the refresh interval is 1 second.

 8.1.1.
-Channels
+Channels and relays

-This page displays the status of all monitored channels - their values and alarm status.
+This page displays the status of relays and all monitored channels - their values and alarm status.
 The information is updated on the refresh interval.